tbogdala/groggy/README.md

 Usage
 -----

-Two basic steps are required ot use this package:
+Two basic steps are required to use this package:

 1. Call Register() with a log name and an optional function to handle the log events.
 2. Call Log() with this log name and the data objects to log

-If no optional log handlers are supplied, the default handler writes the data objects out to stdout using fmt.Print().
-To do this, the objects should be strings or implement the fmt.Stringer interface.
+If no optional log handlers are supplied, the default handler writes the data objects out to stdout using `fmt.Print()`.
+To do this, the objects should be strings or implement the `fmt.Stringer` interface.

-If Log() is called with a log name that is not registered, it will not be able to call a handler, and an error will be returned.
+If `Log()` is called with a log name that is not registered, it will not be able to call a handler, and an error will be returned.

-Clients can call Deregister() to remove a log handler.
+Clients can call `Deregister()` to remove a log handler.

 Besides the basic `DefaultHandler` function, a `DefaultSyncHandler` function is supplied as a drop-in replacement that locks a mutex during writes as